Photos courtesy of Beth Coleman.

 Learn About the Natural Heritage of the Blue Ridge Mountains at the Discovery Center

-The Cradle of Forestry's Forest Discovery Center features interactive exhibits and a new movie -- There's Magic at the Cradle -- in which a young girl learns to care for and help preserve a forest.
+The Cradle of Forestry's Forest Discovery Center features interactive exhibits and a 28-minute movie - First in Forestry: Carl Schenck and the Biltmore Forest School - that premiered last year on PBS and was funded in part by a grant from the Blue Ridge National Heritage Area.
 Visitors can "ride" a fire fighting helicopter simulator over a forest fire, then crawl underground and see the animals that live beneath the forest floor.
-The Giving Tree Gift Shop is located in the center.
-Vending machines offer a variety of refreshments for visitor convenience, including sandwiches, snacks, and beverages.
+The Giving Tree Gift Shop is located in the center, and the Cafe at the Cradle offers visitors delicious lunches with a beautiful mountain view from the back deck.

 Outdoor activities include several guided trails which lead to historical buildings, a 1915 Climax logging locomotive, and an old sawmill.